Brunozhon/bruno-news/_posts/2023-07-08-i-tried-cherry-plums.md

 excerpt_separator: <!-- more -->
 ---

 The cherry plum, also known as the *Prunus cerasifera*, is like a delicious big cherry.
 It is sweet and tangy and it contains less sugar than many other fruits according to [Minneopa Orchards](https://minnetonkaorchards.com/cherry-plums/)!
-But the cherry plant has more to show.
+But the cherry plum has more to show.

 **DISCLAIMER:** The cherry plums listed here are **NOT** [plum-cherry hybrids](https://en.wikipedia.org/wiki/Plum-cherry_hybrid).